RASC Victoria operates an observatory on Observatory Hill. Please note this is a private and secure facility, for use of members only.

 - High speed Wi-fi network

-- 20″ Obsession Dobsonian telescope
+- 20″ Obsession Dobsonian telescope with digital setting circles

 - 12″ Dobsonian telescope